Nonparametric tests

 When there are no tied ranks and ≤50 samples, or tied ranks and ≤15 samples, SignedRankTest performs an exact signed rank test.
 In all other cases, SignedRankTest performs an approximate signed rank test.
 Behavior may be further controlled by using ExactSignedRankTest or ApproximateSignedRankTest directly.

-When there are no tied ranks, the exact p-value is computed using the psignrank function from the Rmath package.
+When there are no tied ranks, the exact p-value is computed using the signrankcdf and signrankccdf functions from the StatsFuns package.
 In the presence of tied ranks, a p-value is computed by exhaustive enumeration of permutations, which can be very slow for even moderately sized data sets.

 The p-value is computed using a normal approximation to the distribution of the signed rank statistic: